situkangsayur/crud_people/README.md

 This project demonstrates a modular Spring Boot application designed with a generic CRUD framework and a specific implementation for managing `Person` entities.
 It showcases a plugin-based architecture where different data stores can be used for different entity types.

+## Microkernel/Plugin Architecture

+This project is structured around a microkernel (or plugin) architecture, which promotes extensibility and flexibility.
+The core idea is to keep the central system (the microkernel) small and focused on essential functionalities, while allowing additional features and business logic to be added as independent plugins.

+In this architecture:

+*   **Microkernel (Core System)**: Represented by the `crud-abstraction` and `rest-abstraction` modules, along with the `plugin-host-app`.
+    *   **`crud-abstraction`**: Provides the core contracts (interfaces) for CRUD operations, defining how plugins should interact with the system for data management.
+It's the abstract foundation.
+    *   **`rest-abstraction`**: Offers a standardized way for plugins to expose RESTful APIs and handle responses, ensuring consistency across all integrated plugins.
+    *   **`plugin-host-app`**: Acts as the main application that loads and orchestrates these plugins.
+It provides the runtime environment and integrates the functionalities exposed by various plugins.
+*   **Plugins**: Independent modules that extend the functionality of the microkernel.
+    *   **`people-crud-plugin`**: This module serves as a concrete example of a plugin.
+It implements the `crud-abstraction` interfaces for a specific entity (`Person`) and integrates with a particular data store (MongoDB).
+This demonstrates how new entity types and their respective data handling can be "plugged in" without modifying the core system.

+This design allows for:
+*   **Modularity**: Features are isolated into distinct plugins, making the system easier to understand, develop, and maintain.
+*   **Extensibility**: New functionalities (e.g., CRUD for other entities like `Product`, `Order`) can be added by simply creating new plugins that adhere to the defined abstractions, without altering the existing core or other plugins.
+*   **Flexibility**: Different plugins can utilize different technologies or data stores (e.g., one plugin uses MongoDB, another could use PostgreSQL) while still conforming to the common CRUD interfaces.
+*   **Scalability**: Individual plugins can potentially be scaled independently if deployed as separate services, although in this example, they are integrated within a single host application.

 ## Project Structure

 The project is organized into several Maven modules: